jdutant/Template-Empty-Repo-with-Quarto-docs/README.md

 # Template-Empty-Repo-with-Quarto-docs

-Template for a repository with Quarto documentation deployed on Github pages.
+Template for a repository with [Quarto](https://quarto.org) documentation deployed on Github pages.

-## Use this template
+## How to use this template

-## Set up Github pages
+You need to be able to run Quarto on your local machine.

-* In the GitHub reposistory's Settings > Pages: choose "configure to deploy from a branch", pick the branch `main` and the folder `docs`.
+1. Copy the template by clicking "Use this template"
-* Create a repository branch called `gh-pages`.
+2. Locally, go to `docs/` and run `quarto publish pages`.
+This creates a `gh-pages` branch in your repository and sets it up to publish Quarto outputs rendered from `docs/`.

 ## Resources